 Some points about Jesus’ statement in Matthew 16 bear noting.
 First Jesus said it is MY Church.
 The Church belongs to Jesus, not to any human beings.
 Next, He said HE will build his Church; yes, it’s true He is building it with and through humans, but He is the Master Builder of his Church, not any humans.
 He alone is the Architect, the Designer, the Builder, and the “Grower” of his Church; we must never lose sight of that.
 He’s the Head; He’s in charge.
 It’s his Church!

 Finally, He said the gates of hell (“Hades” in the original Greek language) would not prevail against his Church.
 Hades is defined very simply as the place where people go when they die; that is, to the grave—buried in the ground.
 What does that statement mean?
-For a long time, many Bible teachers believed and taught this scenario: the gates of Hades were on the offensive against the Church and the Church was defensively battling mightily not to retreat in the face of that offensive.
+For a long time, many Bible teachers believed and taught this scenario: the gates of Hades were on the offensive against the Church and the Church was defensively battling and struggling mightily not to retreat in the face of that offensive.